Pan and Syrinx: Music

 The nine-minute symphonic poem is based on the ancient legend which tells how the amorous god Pan invented the pan flute when following the nymph Syrinx.
 Syrinx ran to the river's edge and asked for assistance from the river nymphs.
 In answer, she was transformed into hollow water reeds that made a haunting sound when the god's frustrated breath blew across them.
 Pan cut the reeds to fashion the first set of pan pipes, which were thenceforth known as syrinx.

 As the piece features Syrinx it obviously has major parts for woodwind solos.
 The music was written at the height of Nielsen's powers as a composer, shortly after he finished the Fourth Symphony.
 It is a vigorous, pretty, and poetic work.

+Discography

+The table below lists commercially available recordings of Pan and Syrinx: